Kroger Logo

 What is the Kroger slogan?

 The slogan “Fresh for Everyone” shows what the brand strives to offer.
-It tells us that the brand provides fresh, high-quality products everyone can afford.
+It tells us that the brand provides fresh, high-quality products that everyone can afford.
 It reflects a belief in the importance of everyone having access to fresh food.
 This demonstrates a desire to include everyone and care about the well-being of all customers.

 What is the Kroger symbol?